sfera-labs/iono-pi-c-lib/README.md

 The [source code](./ionoPi/ionoPiUtil.c) of the `iono` utility can also be used as a simple example of how to use the ionoPi library.

+**NOTE** If you have installed the [Iono Pi kernel module](https://github.com/sfera-labs/iono-pi-kernel-module), make sure to disable it before using the library or the utility as it will get hold of the SPI bus and GPIOs.
+That is, remove `dtoverlay=ionopi` form `/boot/config.txt` and reboot.

 ## Raspberry Pi Setup

 Configure the GPIOs corresponding to Iono Pi's digital inputs as inputs without pull up/down.